Table of Contains

 Regarding documents for which the preservation period is not stipulated by law, the period must be decided voluntarily by the organization under its own business regulations.

-6.3 Classification System
+6.3 Classification scheme

 6.4 Access Authority Management